 The goal is to keep our children safe through education and enforcement of the motoring pubic.

-When Hillsborough County public schools return on Aug.
-19, our deputies will be out in force, in patrol cruisers, motorcycles and unmarked vehicles keeping watch for motorists who don't know and don't heed state law regarding stopping for a school bus.
+When Hillsborough County public schools return, our deputies will be out in force, in patrol cruisers, motorcycles and unmarked vehicles keeping watch for motorists who don't know and don't heed state law regarding stopping for a school bus.